Childhood, Humor, Life

 Lexington Band of Gold Orlando 1987

-“Excuse me?
 I think I need a security detail now.
-I’m the girl with the braid.”
+I’m the girl with the braid.

 The Citrus Bowl Parade took place the next evening.

-To be honest, the parade was enjoyable but tiring.
+To be honest, it was exhausting, but also unforgettable in its own strange way.
 We marched in darkness for the majority of it because it was held at night.

 WHO HOLDS A NIGHT PARADE?

-The televised segment was the only part of the parade that was illuminated.
+The televised segment was the only part of the parade that was properly lit, which made everything outside that stretch feel like another world entirely.

 Marching Band close up